Login Informarion System

 The current number of students is 2044.
-275 of them are foreign students, including 78 of Indian nationality – the biggest community of foreign students at the university.
-Other international students are coming from the following countries: Macedonia, Serbia, Ukraine, Moldova, Greece, Turkey, Nigeria, Albania, Cyprus, Congo, Syria, Algeria, USA, Japan, Great Britain and France.
-835 young doctors from Bulgaria and abroad are taking postgraduate courses at the different specialized clinics of the University Hospital.
+275 of them are foreign students, including 78 of Indian nationality – the biggest community of foreign students at the university at the moment of writing.
+International students come from many countries: Macedonia, Serbia, Ukraine, Moldova, Greece, Turkey, Nigeria, Albania, Cyprus, Congo, Syria, Algeria, USA, Japan, Great Britain and France.
+At the moment of writing, 835 young doctors from Bulgaria and abroad are taking postgraduate courses at the different specialized clinics of the University Hospital.

 The current number of PhD students is 53.